google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 And there’s more: an _alternative Kanji_.
 Some of the Kanji characters have several slightly different forms for the same meaning, but different usage.
 Alternative Kanjis have many names—“old forms” and “new forms,” “Gakusan” (meaning for educational purpose), or systematic names given by JIS (Japanese Industrial Standards).

 There are a couple of reasons for using alternative Kanji.
 As written above, Kanji and Kana had a long journey of transformation over centuries, and as we transfered from analog manuscript to incunable to phototypesetting to digital fonts, some Kanji characters were accidentally drawn wrong, or developed in a few different forms, which ended up with alternative Kanji.
 In this case, it’s mainly used for names of people or place, or on some publications they prefer the old letterform alternative Kanji on purpose.
-The Kanji 辺 has 23 alternatives in Adobe-Japan 1-6! **[TO-DO: WHAT DOES THIS LAST SENTENCE MEAN?]**
+The Kanji 辺 has 23 alternative forms!
+(When using a font with Adobe-Japan 1-6 character set.)

 <figure>